Vincent-Charbonnier/Udacity_Data_Engineering/Cloud Data Warehouse/Project 3 - Cloud Data Warehouse/README.md

 5. ```README.md``` provides the project's description including choices regarding process and decisions for this ETL pipeline.
 6. ```etl.ipynb```: End-to-end project including AWS Redshift cluster creation, IAM role definition, dwh.cfg update, table creation, data load ans cluster deletion.

+## Project prerequisistes
+1. Import all the necessary libraries
+2. Update the configuration of AWS Cluster ```dwh.cfg``` with your personal account details
+3. Create clients for IAM, EC2, S3 and Redshift using boto3
+4. Create an IAM User Role, Assign appropriate permissions and create the Redshift Cluster
+5. Authorize Security Access Group to Default TCP/IP Address

 ## Try the project
 To try the project, please follow the following instructions:

-1. ``` python create_tables.py``` *to create your database and tables.*
+1. ``` python create_tables.py``` *to create your database and tables - takes about 5 minutes*
 2. ``` python etl.py``` *to develop ETL processes for each table*

-**[WARNING] Remember to run create_tables.py before running etl.py to reset your tables.**

-Final Instructions

-    Import all the necessary libraries
-    Write the configuration of AWS Cluster, store the important parameter in some other file Configuration of boto3 which is an AWS SDK for Python Using the bucket, can check whether files log files and song data files are present Create an IAM User Role, Assign appropriate permissions and create the Redshift Cluster Get the Value of Endpoint and Role for put into main configuration file Authorize Security Access Group to Default TCP/IP Address Launch database connectivity configuration
-    Go to Terminal write the command "python create_tables.py" and then "etl.py" Should take around 4-10 minutes in total
-    Then you go back to jupyter notebook to test everything is working fine I counted all the records in my tables
-    Now can delete the cluster, roles and assigned permission
+Once it is over, do not forget to **delete the cluster, roles and assigned permission